osmikonSEARCH

 The central database for articles and reviews on Central, Eastern, and Southeastern Europe

-Since 2016, a comprehensive essay database for interdisciplinary research on Eastern and Southeastern Europe has been created as part of the Specialised Information Service for Russian, East and Southeast European Studies.
+Since 2016, a comprehensive essay database for interdisciplinary research on Eastern and Southeastern Europe has been created as part of the Specialised Information Service for East, Central and Southeast European Studies.
 The project is coordinated by the Bayerische Staatsbibliothek and developed through Germany-wide cooperation with specialised libraries and libraries with a particular focus on Eastern European.

-In addition, a subscription service – ARTOS AboService – is offered within the framework of ARTOS.
-Here you can be regularly informed by email about current articles and reviews.
+In addition, a subscription service is offered within the framework of ARTOS.
+The ARTOS AboService informs you regularly by email about current articles and reviews.

 Search in ARTOS